CONFIDENTIAL — FOR QUALIFIED INSTITUTIONAL INVESTORS ONLY

-Property owners who sell investment real estate must identify replacement property within 45 days and close within 180 days — or lose their tax deferral.
-DSTs offer a passive, hands-off solution to this time-sensitive need.
+Property owners who sell investment real estate must identify replacement property within 45 days and close within 180 days — or forfeit tax deferral.
+DSTs provide a passive, hands-off solution to this time-sensitive need.
 But traditional DSTs create a new problem: capital is locked for 7–10 years with no liquidity.
-Investors feel trapped.
-Optionality Capital solves both problems — shorter 2–5 year holds with a built-in exit event where investors can cash out or roll into another 1031 exchange at disposition.
+Optionality Capital shortens hold periods to 2–3 years and provides a built-in exit event where investors can cash out or roll into a new 1031 exchange at disposition.

 2